giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `app` - should be set to the same value as `app.kubernetes.io/name`.
 It's deprecated and only kept to avoid breaking existing workflows.
+- `cluster.x-k8s.io/cluster-name` - currently set to same value as
+  `giantswarm.io/cluster`, which is same as `Meta.Name` field of the CR and it should contain tenant cluster ID which this object is part of.
+E.g.
+  `giantswarm.io/cluster=eggs2`.
 - `giantswarm.io/certificate` - value should contain certificate name as
   defined in github.com/giantswarm/certs repo.
 This is used in certificate Secrets and CertConfigs.